This post may contain affiliate links. Please read my disclosure.

 Pro Tips/Recipe Notes

 If you’ve tried this apple Dutch baby or any other recipe on Chisel & Fork, please let me know how it turned out in the comments below!
-You can also follow me on Facebook, Instagram, Pinterest and YouTube to see more tasty meals and anything else I'm up to.
+And if you want another apple breakfast, try these apple cinnamon pop tarts.
+You can also follow me on Facebook, Instagram, TikTok, Pinterest and YouTube to see more tasty meals and anything else I'm up to.

 Apple Dutch Baby